meilar/exchange/README.md

 - Google Chrome
 - Git

-## Known Issues

 ## Acknowledgements

 Thank you to my partner, Alex, for support in all ways.
 Thank you to my parents for encouraging technology exploration, even when resources were scarce.
-Thank you to the Kohlenberg Foundation for {CHANGE ME}.
+Thank you to the Kohlenberg Foundation for accepting my LinkedIn connection.

 ## License